Wells Fargo & Company Has Lowered Expectations for TransDigm Group (NYSE:TDG) Stock Price

-TransDigm Group (NYSE:TDG – Get Free Report) had its price objective reduced by analysts at Wells Fargo & Company from $1,580.00 to $1,410.00 in a research report issued to clients and investors on Tuesday,Benzinga reports.
-The brokerage currently has an “overweight” rating on the aerospace company’s stock.
-Wells Fargo & Company‘s target price would suggest a potential upside of 7.08% from the stock’s current price.
+TransDigm Group (NYSE:TDG – Get Free Report) had its price objective cut by Wells Fargo & Company from $1,410.00 to $1,375.00 in a report released on Tuesday,Benzinga reports.
+The firm presently has an “overweight” rating on the aerospace company’s stock.
+Wells Fargo & Company‘s price target points to a potential upside of 1.60% from the stock’s current price.

-TransDigm Group (NYSE:TDG – Get Free Report) last released its earnings results on Tuesday, February 4th.
-The aerospace company reported $7.57 EPS for the quarter, topping analysts’ consensus estimates of $6.73 by $0.84.
+TransDigm Group (NYSE:TDG – Get Free Report) last posted its quarterly earnings data on Tuesday, February 4th.
+The aerospace company reported $7.57 earnings per share for the quarter, beating analysts’ consensus estimates of $6.73 by $0.84.
 TransDigm Group had a net margin of 20.76% and a negative return on equity of 42.87%.
-The firm had revenue of $2.01 billion during the quarter, compared to analyst estimates of $2.03 billion.
-During the same quarter in the previous year, the business earned $7.16 EPS.
-The business’s quarterly revenue was up 12.1% compared to the same quarter last year.
-On average, sell-side analysts expect that TransDigm Group will post 35.13 EPS for the current year.
+The company had revenue of $2.01 billion during the quarter, compared to analysts’ expectations of $2.03 billion.
+During the same period in the prior year, the company posted $7.16 EPS.
+The firm’s revenue for the quarter was up 12.1% on a year-over-year basis.
+As a group, sell-side analysts expect that TransDigm Group will post 35.13 earnings per share for the current fiscal year.

 Institutional Trading of TransDigm Group

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Capital Advisors Ltd. LLC raised its stake in shares of TransDigm Group by 200.0% during the fourth quarter.
-Capital Advisors Ltd. LLC now owns 24 shares of the aerospace company’s stock valued at $30,000 after acquiring an additional 16 shares during the last quarter.
-Trust Co. of Vermont grew its holdings in TransDigm Group by 150.0% in the fourth quarter.
-Trust Co. of Vermont now owns 25 shares of the aerospace company’s stock worth $32,000 after purchasing an additional 15 shares during the period.
-Park Square Financial Group LLC acquired a new stake in TransDigm Group in the fourth quarter worth $32,000.
-Versant Capital Management Inc grew its holdings in TransDigm Group by 225.0% in the fourth quarter.
-Versant Capital Management Inc now owns 26 shares of the aerospace company’s stock worth $33,000 after purchasing an additional 18 shares during the period.
-Finally, Meeder Asset Management Inc. lifted its stake in shares of TransDigm Group by 210.0% in the fourth quarter.
-Meeder Asset Management Inc. now owns 31 shares of the aerospace company’s stock valued at $39,000 after buying an additional 21 shares in the last quarter.
-Institutional investors own 95.78% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in TDG.
+Resonant Capital Advisors LLC increased its holdings in shares of TransDigm Group by 1.8% in the fourth quarter.
+Resonant Capital Advisors LLC now owns 462 shares of the aerospace company’s stock valued at $585,000 after buying an additional 8 shares in the last quarter.
+Quent Capital LLC raised its position in shares of TransDigm Group by 6.5% during the fourth quarter.
+Quent Capital LLC now owns 132 shares of the aerospace company’s stock worth $167,000 after purchasing an additional 8 shares during the period.
+Lindbrook Capital LLC raised its position in shares of TransDigm Group by 3.6% during the fourth quarter.
+Lindbrook Capital LLC now owns 231 shares of the aerospace company’s stock worth $293,000 after purchasing an additional 8 shares during the period.
+Rothschild Investment LLC lifted its holdings in shares of TransDigm Group by 13.1% during the first quarter.
+Rothschild Investment LLC now owns 69 shares of the aerospace company’s stock valued at $95,000 after purchasing an additional 8 shares during the last quarter.
+Finally, CX Institutional increased its stake in TransDigm Group by 5.4% in the 4th quarter.
+CX Institutional now owns 175 shares of the aerospace company’s stock worth $222,000 after purchasing an additional 9 shares in the last quarter.
+95.78% of the stock is currently owned by institutional investors.

 TransDigm Group Incorporated designs, produces, and supplies aircraft components in the United States and internationally.
 The Power & Control segment offers mechanical/electro-mechanical actuators and controls, ignition systems and engine technology, specialized pumps and valves, power conditioning devices, specialized AC/DC electric motors and generators, batteries and chargers, databus and power controls, sensor products, switches and relay panels, hoists, winches and lifting devices, and cargo loading and handling systems.